Help protect priority birds of the Champlain Valley

 Top threats to birds in the Champlain Valley:

-We work directly with landowners, foresters, and other partners to support early successional habitat management that benefits a suite of priority birds in the Champlain Valley and along the Atlantic Flyway.
+We work directly with landowners, foresters, municipalities, and other partners to support early successional habitat management that benefits a suite of priority birds in the Champlain Valley and along the Atlantic Flyway.

 Linking farmers and birders together to support bird-friendly agricultural practices